 When it comes time to file a return, you will need to visit the relevant state’s website and set up an online filing account.
-For more information on the specific details for each state, go to www.taxjar.com/states.
+You can find the state’s official pages via the tables in our dedicated guides below:

 Companies such as The Tax Butler can manage your sales tax returns, and handle any questions or correspondence from the state on your behalf.